UdithaM/bisulfite-sequence-data-analysis-pipeline/README.md

 - removes any signs of the Illumina adapter sequence from the 3' end (AGATCGGAAGAGC)
 - remove sequences that got shorter than 20 bp

-Refer to [trim_galore.pbs](https://github.com/UdithaM/bisulfite-sequence-data-analysis-pipeline/blob/main/trim_galore.pbs) which is a sample bash script that can be used for this purpose.
+Refer to [trim_galore.slrum](https://github.com/UdithaM/bisulfite-sequence-data-analysis-pipeline/blob/main/trim_galore.slrum) which is a sample bash script that can be used for this purpose.

 ### 4) Using Bismark to map to the reference genome (For this installing [bismark](https://anaconda.org/bioconda/bismark) & [bowtie2](https://anaconda.org/bioconda/bowtie2) are required).

 #### 4.1) Prepare the new reference genome using bismark.

-Refer to [prepare_ref.pbs](https://github.com/UdithaM/bisulfite-sequence-data-analysis-pipeline/blob/main/prepare_ref.pbs) which is a sample bash script that can be used for this purpose.
+Refer to [prepare_ref.slrum](https://github.com/UdithaM/bisulfite-sequence-data-analysis-pipeline/blob/main/prepare_ref.slrum) which is a sample bash script that can be used for this purpose.

 #### 4.2 Mapping reads to reference genome using Bismark

+Depending on the size of the FASTQ files, they can be split using [seqkit](https://anaconda.org/bioconda/seqkit).
+Then they can be used for mapping separately resulting in multiple .BAM files.

 Description of the parameters used: